EA31337/EA31337/README.md

 There are over 27 possible trailing configurations.

-## Open Method System
+### Open Method System

-The unique conditional system which decides when to trade based on the given strategy and state of technical indicators.
+The unique conditional system manages trades per given strategy and state of its technical indicators.
 In other words, each strategy uses unique configuration of technical indicators and conditions to buy and sell signals.

 Few examples:

 - lower/higher Bands are reached, but signal could only happen when the price will close outside or inside of bands (128 different combinations of raising signal only for Bands),
 - RSI is reached certain level, but raise the signal only when the 3 last bars are beyond that limit to avoid false signals (along with other 32 possible combinations),
 - raise SAR signal when previous SAR confirmed it (along with other similar 64 combinations),
 - and so on, which gives thousands of possibilities optimized on demand by our cloud system.

-## Condition-Action system
+### Condition-Action system

 Take the full control of your investments by creating own custom rules.